plannigan/timeslip/src/doc/docs/getting-started.md

 ## Usage Examples

-Let's look at a class that uses a `Clock` in it's implementation.
+Let's look at a class which uses a `Clock` as part of the implementation.

 ```kotlin
 import java.time.Clock